Hopworks Urban Brewery

 Brewery based in Portland, Oregon, U.S.

 Hopworks Urban Brewery is a brewery based in Portland, Oregon, United States.
-The company has a flagship restaurant on Powell Boulevard, in southeast Portland's Creston-Kenilworth neighborhood, and additional pubs at Portland International Airport and in Vancouver, Washington.
-Previously, there was an additional restaurant on North Williams Avenue.
+The company has a flagship restaurant on Powell Boulevard, in southeast Portland's Creston-Kenilworth neighborhood, and an additional pub at Portland International Airport.
+Previously, there were additional restaurants on North Williams Avenue, and in Vancouver, Washington.

 Christian Ettinger is the owner and brewmaster.